omega-gg/documentation/consulting/README.md

 port the existing codebase and deploy it to these new grounds with their different hardware and UI / UX requirements.

-We'll clone and port your application while retaining its specific functionalities.
+We'll clone and port your application while retaining its specific functionalities and UI.
 That way you can explore new platforms while keeping your existing application for a specific scenario.

 As a second step, you might consider moving everything on the same codebase.
 Effectively pushing your application on multiple platforms from a single codebase.
 This will give you a substantial